duststorm/makehuman/trunk/makehuman/docs/source/user_manual_modelling.rst

 When a lot of different models are needed, or some inspiration is needed, it is some- times better to let the pseudorandom generator decide how the macro modeling is done.
-An existing model can also be modiﬁed by randomization of its macro features.
+An existing model can also be modified by randomization of its macro features.

 Custom
 =========